-While acquisitions do not represent a major part of our growth strategy, from time to time we may consider strategic acquisitions if such opportunities arise.
-Any transactions that we complete may involve a number of risks, including: the diversion of our management's attention from our existing business to integrate the operations and personnel of the acquired business, or possible adverse effects on our operating results during the integration process.
+We may consider strategic acquisitions if such opportunities arise.
+Any transactions that we consider may involve a number of risks including the diversion of our management's attention from our existing business or possible adverse effects on our operating results during the integration process for those transactions that we complete.
 In addition, we may not be able to successfully or profitably integrate, operate, maintain and manage any newly acquired operations or employees.
-We may not be able to maintain uniform standards, controls, procedures and policies, and this may lead to operational inefficiencies.
+We may not be able to maintain uniform standards, controls, procedures and policies, which may lead to operational inefficiencies.